JT-Potato/gangup-manhunt/README.md

 `tellraw {"text":"This is a standard minecraft command"}`

 # Changelog
+## Version 3 - The Private Plugin Update
+- Its all private now :)
+- Its a plugin now :)
 ## Version 2 - The Super Speedy Update
 - Added 'Dream hacks': Increases the chances of blaze rods (100%) and ender pearls from piglin bartering (10%).
 Endermen will also drop 2 pearls 100% of the time, and Iron golems drop between 5-10 iron.
 - Added scoreboard which indicates the team of each player